 In the remainder of this section, we give a brief introduction to deep networks.
-In Section 16.2, we introduce a measure of low-dimensionality as a principled objective for learning a discriminative and informative representations for classification.
-In Section 16.3, we show how a basic iterative gradient scheme to optimize this objective naturally leads to the architecture of a typical deep neural network, entirely as a "white box."
-If we further enforce the classification to be rigorously invariant to shift or translation, the network necessarily becomes a deep convolutional network.
+In Section 16.2, we introduce a measure of low-dimensionality, namely coding rate reduction, as a principled objective for learning a discriminative and informative representations for classification.
+In Section 16.3, we show how a basic iterative gradient scheme to optimize this objective naturally leads to a typical deep network, entirely as a "white box."
+All modern deep networks (for classification) share the same characteristics of its architecture.
+If we further enforce the classification to be invariant to shift or translation, the network naturally becomes a deep convolutional network.
 In Section 16.4, we use a basic problem of classifying data lying on one-dimensional (nonlinear) submanifolds to illustrate why a deep network, of tractable size, can provide rigorous guarantees for correct classification under proper conditions.
-The width and depth of the network can be naturally interpreted as statistical and computational resources, similar to those needed in a compressive sensing scheme for low-dimensional models.
+The network's width and depth can be naturally interpreted as statistical and computational resources, respectively, similar to those needed in a compressive sensing scheme for low-dimensional models.

-So at high levels, one may view that Section 16.3 justifies the necessity of deep network architectures, from the perspective of optimizing a principled objective; while Section 16.4 characterizes sufficient conditions on when such a deep network provides tractable guarantees for the given task, if additional fine-tuning by back propagation is conducted.
-Finally in Section 16.5, we lay out some exciting open problems that emerge from viewing deep networks from the perspective of learning low-dimensional models via iterative optimization.
+So at high levels, one may view that Section 16.3 justifies the necessity of deep network architectures, from the perspective of optimizing a principled objective; while Section 16.4 characterizes sufficient conditions on when such a deep network provides tractable guarantees for the given classification task, if additional fine-tuning by back propagation is conducted.
+Finally in Section 16.5, we lay out some exciting open problems that emerge from interpreting deep networks from the perspective of learning low-dimensional models via iterative optimization.